zsviczian/obsidian-excalidraw-plugin/ea-scripts/Shade Master.md

 /*
-This script modifies colors of selected Excalidraw elements based on modifier keys:
+This script modifies the color lightness/hue/saturation/transparency of selected Excalidraw elements.

-Color Selection:
-- No modifier: Both stroke and background colors
-- Shift: Only stroke color
-- Cmd/Ctrl(⌘/^): Only background color

-Modification Type:
-- No Alt/Opt (⌥): Increase value (lightness/hue/saturation/transparency depending on settings)
-- Alt/Opt (⌥): Decrease value

-Action Toggle:
-Holding down both SHIFT and CTRL/CMD when clicking the script button will toggle the action.
+Select elements in the scene, then run the script.

 ```js*/